redwoodjs/redwoodjs-com-archive/cookbook/No_API.md

   [plugins.inputs]
   path = 'api/prisma/schema.prisma'
 ```

+> Redwood is smart and will skip the database migration steps automatically if the /api directory doesn't exist, but we like to keep things neat and tidy!

 If you just have a static site that doesn't need any data access at all (even our simple JSON file discussed above) then you're done!
 Keep reading to see how you can access a local data store that we'll deploy along with the web side of our app.